Su Teatro at 50: Born from the birth of a campus and the death of a neighborhood

 But to Garcia, this was no sad scene out of “Fiddler on the Roof.”

-“We were poor, so we were always moving,” he said.
+“We were poor, so we were always moving,” he says.
 “It was just part of what we did.
 The worst part was that, as a community, we were just not centralized anymore.”

 Su Teatro's raucous beginnings